+All leases other than finance leases are classified as operating leases.
 Where the Council grants an operating lease, the leased asset remains in the Balance Sheet.
 The rental income is recognised over the term of the lease on a straight-line basis in the Comprehensive Income and Expenditure Statement.
-Contingent rent is recognised in the period in which it arises and is the difference between the original rent and the revised rent following a rent review.